 I have been feeding our chickens Red Pepper flakes I bought from Aldi for under $2!
 Supposedly this will warm your chickens up.
 There are a bunch of different spices you can use to create a healthy flock.

-I have been doing it the last couple days and if anything it gets them up and moving to increase their blood flow so it’s a win for me.
-There are many articles about cayenne pepper increasing egg production and even saying it thickens the shell of their eggs.
+I have been doing it the last couple of days, and if anything, it gets them up and moving to increase their blood flow, so it’s a win for me.

 Related: